AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 ||| ✔️ **PROS**
 - Currently stable
 - Good Performance
-- Has great support for Nvidia, AMD, Intel, Mac, Linux, Windows
+- Has great support for Nvidia, AMD, Intel, Linux, Windows
 - Uses a Web User Interface, meaning it can be run on the Cloud
 - Uses FP16 Inference by default, and let's you choose to use FP32 for better quality/precision
 - Has Audio Effects